wks/homepage-source/blog/_drafts/2022-09-22-coroutine-flatten.md

 ## Rust async/await (stackless, asymmetric, asynchronous)

-Rust's `async` and `await` keywords are designed for asynchronous programming (see appendix).
+Rust's `async` and `await` keywords provides support for asynchronous programming (see appendix) based on stackless asymmetric coroutines.
 There is [a dedicated book][rust-async-book] that covers asynchronous programming in Rust.

-Like Python generator functions, an [`async` function][rust-async-func] or an [`async` block][rust-async-block], when executed, do not execute their bodies immediately.
-Instead, they create a `Future` object that holds the execution context of that function or block.
-The `Future::poll` method will let it run until it yields (on an `await` site) or finishes.
+An [`async` function][rust-async-func] or an [`async` block][rust-async-block], when executed, do not execute their bodies immediately, but creates an object that holds the execution context of that function or block.
+Each async function or block is represented to the user as a `Future`.
+The `Future::poll` method will resume the async thing until it yields (on an `await` site) or finishes.

-The [`await` expression][rust-await] can only be used in one `async` thing to wait for another `async` thing to finish.
-It "polls" the other `async` and, if the other `async` finished, it continues;  otherwise, it yields from current `async`, and the current `async` can be resumed later.
-From this perspective, an `async` thing is a coroutine (underneath), and `await` is a conditional yield.
+The [`await` expression][rust-await] can only be used in `async` functions or blocks.
+Its semantics is [complicated but well-defined][rust-await].
+It calls `Future::poll` on a `Future` object and, if the `Future` is ready, it grabs its value continues without yielding; otherwise, it yields from the current `async` function or block.
+When resumed, it will poll the `Future` again and may or may not yield depending on whether the `Future` is ready.

 Implementation-wise, [the documentation suggests][rust-async-state-machine] that Rust decomposes an `async` function (or block) into a state machine where each state represents an `await` site.
-Each time it is "polled", it runs to the next *pending* await site.

-**Async/await is not supposed to be used like coroutines** as we discussed in this post.
-In fact, the book [Asynchronous Programming in Rust][rust-async-book] contrasts async/await against coroutines and [claims it has advantages over coroutines][rust-async-vs-coroutine].
+Async/await is not supposed to be used like coroutines.
+In fact, the book Asynchronous Programming in Rust [contrasts async/await against coroutines][rust-async-vs-coroutine].
+I have given an example in JavaScript that traverses nested list using async/await using two tasks and a channel.
+It is possible to do the same in Rust, but that'll need a scheduler.
+Since I am too lazy to write a scheduler or introduce a third-party scheduler, I'll try a different approach here.

-However, it is possible to abuse the async/await mechanism to exploit its underlying coroutine.
-We need to call `Future::poll` directly, which is seldom done in practice unless we are implementing the "executor".
-We will invoke an `async` function recursively to traverse our nested list.
-Every time we visit a number, we write the number in a shared variable (note that "yielding" in an async/await framework is not for producing partial results to the invoker), and `await` until the consumer writes another shared variable to indicate "it has read the value".
-This `ResultReporter` struct effectively behaves like a zero-capacity channel.
-The sender can only continue after the receiver takes the value.
+I'll abuse the async/await mechanism to exploit its underlying coroutine.
+We know that `Future::poll` resumes the coroutine.
+We call `Future::poll` directly, which is seldom done in practice unless we are implementing the "executor" (i.e. scheduler).
+The `async fn traverse` will recursively call itself in the `.await` expression.
+When it yields in the middle of execution, it yields level by level through all the `.await` sites to the main function, but the value it yields is always `Poll::Pending`.
+To work around this, every time we visit a number, we write the number in a shared variable `result_reporter.num`.
+We use another shared variable `result_reporter.result_taken` to indicate whether the `.await` should continue.
+This `ResultReporter` struct effectively behaves like a zero-capacity channel, but the communicating parties are the coroutine and the main function.

 [rust-async-book]: https://rust-lang.github.io/async-book/
 [rust-async-func]: https://doc.rust-lang.org/reference/items/functions.html#async-functions